black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 Now that you have the myTaskArr array saved in localStorage correctly, you can retrieve it with getItem() by specifying the key you used to save the item.

 Use the getItem() method to retrieve the myTaskArr array and assign it to the variable getTaskArr.
 Then, log the getTaskArr variable to the console to see the result.

+# Step 57
+The item you retrieve is a string, as you saved it with JSON.stringify().
+To view it in its original form before saving, you need to use JSON.parse().

+Use getItem() to retrieve the myTaskArr array again.
+This time, wrap it inside JSON.parse(), assign it to the variable getTaskArrObj and log the getTaskArrObj to the console.

+Check the console to see the difference between getTaskArr and getTaskObj.